vlazed/FE-Player-Template/README.md

 This framework uses the Nexo Animator as a base for R6 and a hybrid of Nexo R6 and kuraga's [R15 Reanimation](https://v3rmillion.net/showthread.php?tid=1073859) for R15, with 4eyes's Network Ownership Library as an additive layer for ownership.

+## Disclaimer
+This template has been tested using the Synapse X executor; thus, the source code is written with Synapse in mind.
+In the future, I may provide support for other executors.

 ## Note
 This framework is currently in alpha.
 Thus, the information provided below and the source code may change at any given point.